 2020 The 6th International Conference on Energy Engineering and Smart Materials-ICEESM 2020(Asia-Pacific) will be held in Edith Cowan University, Perth, Australia during June 23-25, 2020.

 We welcome you to Perth, Australia and hope that the ICEESM 2020 Conference will serve as an excellent international platform for an engaging and informal exchange of ideas, that provides opportunities to strengthen existing collaborations and catalyze new partnerships, and thus ultimately accelerating the application of Energy Engineering and Smart Materials to address the most urgent societal needs.

 Submitted conference papers will be blind peer reviewed by competent reviewers.
-The accepted and registered papers will be published in Conference Proceedings, which is indexed by Ei Compendex, Scopus.
+The accepted and registered papers will be published in IOP Conference Series: Materials Science and Engineering, which is indexed by Ei Compendex, Scopus.

 ● Full Paper (Publication & Presentation)